nerdyscout/kicad-exports/README.md

 go to your KiCad project folder and run kicad-exports.sh
 ```
 cd /my/kicad/project
-./some/where/kicad-exports/kicad-exports.sh *$COMMAND*
+./some/where/kicad-exports/kicad-exports.sh $COMMAND
 ```
-*$COMMAND* can be anything running within the container, e.g.
+$COMMAND can be anything running within the container, e.g.
 ```
 ./some/where/kicad-exports/kicad-exports.sh "eeschema_do export -f pdf $SCHEMATIC $DIR"
 ./some/where/kicad-exports/kicad-exports.sh kicad-schematic-pdf
 ```
-both lines do the same as there are several aliases defined, checkout the [functions.sh](functions.sh)
+Both lines produce the same output as there are several aliases defined, checkout the [functions.sh](functions.sh). kicad-exports tries to guess your schematic file, board file etc. but if they are in a subfolder you have to set it manually.

 # Credits
 - [Kiplot](https://github.com/INTI-CMNB/kiplot)